As the corporate legend goes, Google’s internal code of conduct includes instructions to “do the right thing.”

 - Wellness: Many locations also have gyms, pools, bikes, and fitness classes to encourage exercise.

-Not every company has the budget to afford such an over-the-top employee benefits package, but even a small business can learn from Google’s approach.
+Not every company has the budget to afford such an over-the-top employee benefits program, but even a small business employee benefits program can learn from Google’s approach.
+After all, wellness benefits are shown to increase employee engagement year after year.
+If you are still curious, check out this post to learn why employee benefits are important.

 Why this works, and what we can learn